Meet Juliana Rabbi – Country Lead Recruiter, Spain

 NSC is an organisation of 2,500 people around the world.
 Our success is due to the brilliant work of the teams that service our multinational clients; so our success is also due to the individuals who recruit those brilliant teams.

-Juliana is our gregarious and positively infectious Country Lead Recruiter for Spain, based in Barcelona.
+Juliana is our gregarious and outgoing Country Lead Recruiter for Spain, based in Barcelona.
 She regularly speaks at conferences on behalf of NSC, and runs internal workshops too, helping our staff make the most of their social media profiles ... as she does!

 How would you describe yourself as a recruiter?